Oil Paint

 What is it?

-It refers to a change in value from lighter to darker (or darker to lighter), i.e., a change in tint or shade.
-It may also refer to a change in color or hue (from one color gradually to the next) or a change in temperature from warm to cool or vice versa.
+It refers to a change in value from lighter to darker (or vice versa), i.e., a change in tint or shade.
+It may also refer to a gradual change in color or hue (from one color to the next) or to a change in temperature from warm to cool, or vice versa.
 Space, distance, atmosphere, volume, and curved or rounded forms are visual effects created using a gradation.

 How to create a Gradation?

-Gradation is the technique of gradually transitioning from one hue to another, shade to another, or texture to another.
+Gradation is the technique of gradually transitioning from one hue, shade, or texture to another.
 Create a wash in watercolor.
 Add in other colors while it is still wet from left to right or vice versa.
 In oil painting, leave openings to see through to different colors, especially in the beginning stages of the painting.

 Fat Over Lean Rule